 One of many websites listing various scholarship opportunities, is the "Stipendien-Tipps" portal.
 This website is available in German language, only.
 Goethe Business School cannot assume any responsibility for its content.

 If you have previously completed a degree and are looking to return to studies to further your career, it may be possible to claim your tuition fees as an income-related expense.

 Many of our students take advantage of these tax benefits to help manage the cost of their studies.
-For more information about tax benefits and to see if this may be an option for you, download our informational flyer on how to finance your studies here.
+For more information about tax benefits and to see if this may be an option for you, download our informational flyer on tax benefits for University students in Germany.

 There are various options available to students looking for opportunities to finance their studies.
 For working professionals, Festo Bildungsfonds offers attractive student loan programs, and the state-owned KfW-Bank also offers financing opportunities to anyone under the age of 44.